 - Temporarily suspend the SCA construction or operation in the affected area to allow the underlying SOLW to consolidate and gain strength. - Visually inspect the SCA for any sign of cracks or bulges on the ground or on top of the SCA. - Ensure that all monitoring equipment is working properly.
-Additional instruments may be installed nearby if data collected from the existing instruments is determined to be questionable due to defective equipment or installation procedures. - Increase the frequency of readings to monitor and provide data to further evaluate the situation. - Should excessive movement rate continue after construction work has ceased, construction of a compacted soil berm adjacent to the toe of the SCA perimeter berm may be needed. - The solution will be executed with concurrence of Honeywell, the NYSDEC, and the Design Engineer.
+Additional instruments may be installed nearby if data collected from the existing instruments is determined to be questionable due to defective equipment or installation procedures. - Increase the frequency of readings to monitor and provide data to further evaluate the situation. - Should excessive movement rate continue after construction work has ceased, consider constructing a compacted soil berm adjacent to the toe of the SCA perimeter berm. - Execute the solution with concurrence of Honeywell, the NYSDEC, and the Design Engineer.